merchise/xorns/README.md

 Previously, Xorns used a single file to configure user options and the standard Emacs customization information.
 Starting with this version, a folder can be used to separate these concepts into two different files.
-In addition to these two basic files, you can add initialization code for each of the major modes ("{major-mode}-init.el").
+In addition to these two basic files, you can add code to be executed each time a major mode is entered ("{major-mode}-enter.el").

 To migrate from a single file to using a folder, split it into two different files as indicated in the "xorns-config" module documentation.